narviii/ifb_media_reports/2025/week_47/top10_weekly_2025_47_gemini-2.5-pro.md

 **Reporting Period:** November 17–23, 2025

-1.  **Artificer Palette by Fantasy Cosmetica** — 20 mentions
+1.  **Artificer Palette by Fantasy Cosmetica** — 17 mentions
-    Creators overwhelmingly praised this palette for its unique "steampunky spicy neutrals" and high-quality formulas.
-It was consistently featured in tutorials, swatches, and collection reveals, with mentions highlighting the intense pigmentation of its versatile shimmers and the blendability of its mattes.
-The palette was celebrated for being a creative, shimmer-heavy take on a neutral color story.
+    This palette was the subject of numerous dedicated reviews and tutorials across both platforms, receiving overwhelmingly positive feedback.
+Creators described its theme as "steampunky spicy neutrals," praising the high pigmentation of its versatile mattes and the unique, complex formulas of its shimmers and multichromes.
+The palette was consistently highlighted for its interesting color story that balanced neutral tones with unique, high-impact finishes.

 2.  **Edward Scissorhands Palette by Melt Cosmetics** — 8 mentions
-    This palette was consistently named the "star of the show" in its collection, with creators expressing they were "head over heels in love" with it.
-Praise centered on the "snow-globe" packaging and the "grungy winter" color story of cool-toned blues, purples, and greens.
-The shimmers were frequently described as some of the best the brand has ever produced, noted for their shiny, glossy, and sparkly finish.
+    Fueled by excitement for the movie collaboration, this palette was frequently praised for its "grungy winter dream" color story of cool-toned blues, purples, and greens.
+Creators lauded the intricate snow-globe packaging and noted the shimmers were some of the best the brand has ever produced, describing them as exceptionally "shiny and glossy looking."
+The palette was the centerpiece of multiple tutorials and was ranked as a top favorite holiday release by one creator.

-3.  **FauxFilter Concealer by Huda Beauty** — 5 mentions
+3.  **Ice Crystal Palette by Oden's Eye** — 5 mentions
-    This product was a staple in creator routines for both spot concealing and under-eye brightening.
-Sentiment was highly positive, with one creator noting they love the formula so much they are actively trying to use up their tube.
-The color corrector version was also mentioned for its effectiveness in covering skin discolorations.
+    Creators appreciated this palette for its "iridescent wintery vibes," featuring a unique mix of icy tones and warm pops of color.
+It was frequently mentioned for its beautiful shimmers that sparkle intensely in the light, making it a "pleasant surprise" for creators who enjoyed the creative looks it inspired.
+While some found the packaging bulky, the quality and unique color combinations garnered positive reviews.

-4.  **Ice Crystal Palette by Oden's Eye** — 5 mentions
+4.  **Night of the Leonids Collection by Terra Moons Cosmetics** — 4 mentions
-    Described as a "pleasant surprise" with an "iridescent wintery" theme, this palette was lauded for its unique mix of icy tones and pops of warmth.
-Creators highlighted how beautifully the shimmers "sparkle in the sunlight," with some showing visible dips in the pans, implying frequent and enjoyable use.
+    This collection of single shadows was heavily featured by swatch-focused creators on Instagram, who showcased its high-impact, sparkly, and multichrome formulas.
+The collection was praised for its cohesive range, offering everything from light, ethereal shimmers to dark, moody jewel tones.
+Creators highlighted the smooth texture and intense visual appeal of the shadows through detailed arm and eye swatches.

-5.  **Gingerbread Bakery Palette by Simply Posh Cosmetics** — 5 mentions
+5.  **Reverie Collection by MOB Beauty** — 4 mentions
-    This palette was noted for its "cutesy" theme and a "half pastel, half neutral" color story.
-Creators consistently praised its "beautiful, very blendable mattes" and "glossy, shimmery" shimmers.
-While some creators noted a personal preference for more vibrant colors, the formula quality was consistently rated as excellent and easy to work with.
+    Launched in collaboration with creator Courtney Quarantine, this collection was described as having a cozy, warm, and nostalgic feel.
+The "Linger" lip gloss was a standout, noted for its unique grungy gray shade that was surprisingly wearable and flattering.
+The collection's cream clay shadow was also praised for its versatility, being used effectively as both an eyeshadow and a blush.

-6.  **Colorfix by Danessa Myricks Beauty** — 4 mentions
+6.  **Gingerbread Bakery Palette by Simply Posh Cosmetics** — 4 mentions
-    This versatile product was a key component in detailed and artistic eye looks across multiple tutorials.
-Creators used the white shade as a base to enhance the vibrancy of other eyeshadows and the foil version to add a high-impact metallic effect to the lid.
-Its performance in creating sharp, graphic details was a recurring theme.
+    This palette was described as having a "cutesy" theme, with a color story split between warm neutrals and sweet pastels.
+Creators consistently praised the high-quality formulas, noting the mattes were beautiful and blendable, while the shimmers were glossy and shiny.
+It was recommended as a great option for those who enjoy warm neutrals but want to "dabble in color."

-7.  **Night of the Leonids Single Shadows by Terra Moons Cosmetics** — 4 mentions
+7.  **FauxFilter Concealer by Huda Beauty** — 4 mentions
-    This collection was showcased through extensive swatches and try-on videos, with creators praising its rich, jewel-toned, and cohesive winter theme.
-The shadows were highlighted for their variety of sparkly and shifty finishes.
-Specific shades were used to create dramatic, emerald-toned eye looks, demonstrating their intense pigmentation.
+    This concealer appeared as a staple product in multiple creator routines for spot concealing and brightening the under-eye area.
+One creator expressed strong positive sentiment, noting she loved the formula and was actively trying to finish her tube.
+Its consistent use in GRWMs and tutorials indicates it is a reliable, high-performance product for many.

-8.  **Come Play With Us Palette by Bella Beaute Bar** — 3 mentions
+8.  **Reap Lip Pencil by Unearthly Cosmetics** — 3 mentions
-    Applauded for its unique "spooky holiday" theme, this palette combines icy winter blues with classic reds and greens.
-Creators consistently praised the "fantastic" formulas, noting the mattes were "so pigmented" and delivered significant color payoff.
-It was notably used to create a bold, monochromatic red eye look.
+    This lip pencil was consistently featured as the foundation for dark, vampy, and grungy lip combos in short-form videos.
+Creators demonstrated its ability to provide a precise, pigmented matte base that paired effectively with contrasting glosses and metallic lipsticks.
+Its performance was praised for creating a "really cool contrast and effect" in multi-product lip looks.

-9.  **Reap Lip Pencil by Unearthly Cosmetics** — 3 mentions
+9.  **Come Play With Us Palette by Bella Beaute Bar** — 3 mentions
-    This deep reddish-brown lip liner was a go-to for creating dramatic and vampy lip combinations.
-Creators praised its ability to provide a "really cool contrast" when topped with shifting glosses and its precise application for outlining lips.
-It was consistently featured as a base for grungy and bold lip looks.
+    Creators were enthusiastic about this palette's unique "spooky holiday" theme, which blended icy winter blues with classic reds and greens.
+The brand's formula was described as "fantastic," with creators highlighting the highly pigmented mattes and beautiful, sparkly shimmers.
+The palette's versatility was showcased in looks ranging from bold, monochromatic red eyes to more complex color stories.

-10. **Reverie Collection by MOB Beauty** — 3 mentions
+10. **Merry Chrissy Palette by Glaminatrix Cosmetics** — 3 mentions
-    This collaboration with creator Courtney Quarantine was received with high enthusiasm for its "cozy, warm, nostalgic" aesthetic.
-The collection, featuring an eyeshadow palette and lip gloss, was celebrated for its personal and meaningful color story.
-Creators expressed that the shades brought them a sense of comfort and joy.
+    This new release generated buzz on Instagram for its unique "Australian Christmas" theme, with a color story and shade names inspired by Aussie culture.
+Initial swatches and reveals showcased pigmented mattes and a variety of sparkly, shimmery finishes.
+The discussion centered on the fun, nostalgic theme combined with the brand's reputation for high-quality formulas.